Destroying Timbuktu: The Jihadist who Inspires the Demolition of the Shrines

 Extreme Islamists are threatening the region—and an ancient African heritage

 LEGEND held that the main gate of Timbuktu’s Sidi Yahya mosque, a wood-panelled affair with metalwork cast in the shape of crescent moons, would open only at the end of time.
-In a metaphorical sense that is what Islamist militants linked to al-Qaeda who control the ancient trading-post in northern Mali have now unleashed on the city.
+In a metaphorical sense that is what Islamist militants linked to al-Qaeda who control the ancient trading-post in northern Mali have now unleashed.
 On July 2nd they battered down the ancient entrance with picks and shovels to “destroy its mystery” as part of a city-wide programme of cultural vandalism inspired by religious zeal that has left inhabitants aghast with horror.
 Destroyed, too, are eight mausoleums and a number of saints’ tombs.
 More wreckage is feared.
+Read the rest of this entry »